michalkmet/xp-jaden-casing-strings/README.md

 User Story 1: Simple one word string to Jaden case
 As a user, I want to pass in one word, so that I can see jaden case function working

-- ⚠ TODO UAT1.1: Given I'm going to use the jaden case function, When I pass 'a', Then it should return 'A'
+- ✅ DONE UAT1.1: Given I'm going to use the jaden case function, When I pass 'a', Then it should return 'A'
-- ⚠ TODO UAT1.2: Given I'm going to use the jaden case function, When I pass 'Ab', Then it should return 'Ab'
+- ✅ DONE UAT1.2: Given I'm going to use the jaden case function, When I pass 'Ab', Then it should return 'Ab'
-- ⚠ TODO UAT1.3: Given I'm going to use the jaden case function, When I pass 'hello', Then it should return 'Hello'
+- ✅ DONE UAT1.3: Given I'm going to use the jaden case function, When I pass 'hello', Then it should return 'Hello'
-- ⚠ TODO UAT1.4: Given I'm going to use the jaden case function, When I pass 'hey', Then it should return 'Hey'
+- ✅ DONE UAT1.4: Given I'm going to use the jaden case function, When I pass 'hey', Then it should return 'Hey'

 User Story 2: Two words string to Jaden case
 As a user, I want to pass in two words string, so that I can see jaden case function working
-- ⚠ TODO UAT2.1: Given I'm going to use the jaden case function, When I pass 'a a', Then it should return 'A A'
+- ✅ DONE UAT2.1: Given I'm going to use the jaden case function, When I pass 'a a', Then it should return 'A A'
-- ⚠ TODO UAT2.2: Given I'm going to use the jaden case function, When I pass 'aa bb', Then it should return 'Aa Bb'
+- ✅ DONE UAT2.2: Given I'm going to use the jaden case function, When I pass 'aa bb', Then it should return 'Aa Bb'
-- ⚠ TODO UAT2.3: Given I'm going to use the jaden case function, When I pass 'hey dude', Then it should return 'Hey Dude'
+- ✅ DONE UAT2.3: Given I'm going to use the jaden case function, When I pass 'hey dude', Then it should return 'Hey Dude'

 User Story 3: Whole sentence string to Jaden case
 As a user, I want to pass in string with whole sentence, so that I can see jaden case function working
-- ⚠ TODO UAT3.1: Given I'm going to use the jaden case function, When I pass 'hey man how are you ?', Then it should return 'Hey Man How Are You ?'
+- ✅ DONE UAT3.1: Given I'm going to use the jaden case function, When I pass 'hey man how are you ?', Then it should return 'Hey Man How Are You ?'
-- ⚠ TODO UAT3.2: Given I'm going to use the jaden case function, When I pass 'How can mirrors be real if our eyes aren't real', Then it should return 'How Can Mirrors Be Real If Our Eyes Aren't Real'
+- ✅ DONE UAT3.2: Given I'm going to use the jaden case function, When I pass 'How can mirrors be real if our eyes aren't real', Then it should return 'How Can Mirrors Be Real If Our Eyes Aren't Real'